Updated November 29, 2022

 Dark of Mirkwood is a re-release of 2 quests from the Limited Edition 2 Player Starter Set.
 Both are good introductory scenarios that are only a little more difficult than the first Core Set scenario, Passage Through Mirkwood.
 It also will come with new campaign cards that continue the Revised Core Set campaign after Escape from Dol Guldur.
 The one downside is this pack doesn’t have new player cards if you want more deckbuilding options.

-The Sage expansions cover the events of The Hobbit and Lord of the Rings in 8 deluxe sized boxes.
-They each come with lots of player cards and 3 scenarios.
+The Saga expansions cover the events of The Hobbit and Lord of the Rings in 8 deluxe sized boxes (the new LOTR Saga expansions are or will be in 3 revised core set sized boxes).
+They each come with lots of player cards and 3 scenarios (6 scenarios in revised Saga boxes.)
 The scenarios are designed to be playable with just the included player cards and a core set.
-They also already have a campaign mode and therefore unlikely to be re-released in the new model.
 Many of the included player cards are quite good.
 The first Hobbit one is Over Hill and Under Hill.
-The first LotR one is The Black Riders.
+The first LotR one is The Black Riders or The Fellowship of the Ring.

-Should I wait for new re-released cycles or buy the old deluxes and 6 adventure packs if they’re available?
+Should I wait for new re-released cycles or buy the old deluxe expansions and 6 adventure packs if they’re available?

-Also don’t worry about missing out on any new campaign added to re-released cycles.
-FFG has said those will be available as Print and Play.
+If you do find the older expansions, don’t worry about missing out on any new campaign added to re-released cycles.
+FFG has released all new campaign cards for the Core Set, Dark of Mirkwood, and Angmar Awakened as Print and Play.

 For more on the deluxe and adventure pack expansions see Dave’s New Player Buying Guide